besser82/CMake/Help/command/try_compile.rst

 In this version all files in ``<bindir>/CMakeFiles/CMakeTmp`` will be cleaned automatically.
-For debugging, ``--debug-trycompile`` can be passed to ``cmake`` to avoid this clean.
+For debugging, ``--debug-trycompile`` can be passed to ``cmake3`` to avoid this clean.
 However, multiple sequential ``try_compile`` operations reuse this single output directory.
 If you use ``--debug-trycompile``, you can only debug one ``try_compile`` call at a time.
 The recommended procedure is to protect all ``try_compile`` calls in your